manuelbieh/react-book/ecosystem/state-management.md

 };
 ```

-The action is triggered by the call od `dispatch()`.
-However, it does not need to be passed via `mapDispatchToProps` to arrive in the component as was the case in the `connect()` HOC.
+The action is triggered by the call of `dispatch()`.
+However, it does not need to be passed via `mapDispatchToProps` to arrive in the component, as was the case in the `connect()` HOC.

 ### Summary

 Confession time: I underestimated the complexity of this chapter - by a lot. **Redux** has become one of the go-to tools for me in the last few years and using it now feels _natural_ to me.
-In my opinion, **Redux** is a great tool that effectively manages very complex state and deoes so in a predictable and reasonable fashion.
+In my opinion, **Redux** is a great tool that effectively manages very complex state and does so in a predictable and reasonable fashion.

 However, while writing this chapter I noticed how overwhelming and daunting **Redux** can seem to a beginner.
 It might be possible that some of the explanations in this chapter do not make sense right away for a beginner.
 If you feel this might be the case for you, I suggest you open the Redux Devtools to play around with **actions** and **reducers** in the browser.
 This way, it might become more intuitive how one influences the other and how components, store, state, props and `connect()` as well as **actions** and **reducers** interact with each other.